SquadcastHub/squadcasthub.github.io/pages/mydoc/shortcut.md

 ![](images/shortcut_5.png)

 That is it, you are now good to go!
-Whenever a Story/Epic/Milestone/Team is created, an incident will be created in Squadcast for it.
-When the Story/Epic/Milestone/Team is moved to `Completed` status in Shortcut, the corresponding incident will automatically get resolved in Squadcast as well.
+Whenever either of a Story or an Epic is created, an incident will be created in Squadcast for it.
+When the Story or Epicis moved to the `Completed` state in Shortcut, the corresponding incident will automatically get resolved in Squadcast as well.